 Is there an age limit?

-Our assistive technology grants are available for children and young people up to (and including) the age of 18.
-But some items do have age restrictions, so check the grant criteria before you apply.
+The funding is available for children and young people up to (and including) the age of 18.

 Who can support my application?